Domain:

 Modern look and feel, Intuitive UI, Capable of handling complex and nested rules, Rule summary at bottom

-The Process and the Journey
+The Process and approach

 User research and discovery